DANIELLE BEVERLY is an Independent Documentary Filmmaker who typically works as a one person crew, recording picture and audio alone, in the field.

 Beverly’s most recent documentary Old South debuted in March 2015, and had its national broadcast on February 2nd, 2016 on The World Channel/PBS.
 It was the season 4 opener of the “America ReFramed” documentary series, airing during African American History Month.
 It also enjoyed a year long film festival and college tour.
 In Summer 2015 it screened in community gardens across NY State and the American South on “The Healing Spaces Tour”, funded by Wave Farm & NYSCA.

-Beverly is also in production on the feature documentary Dusty Groove: The Sound of Transition.
+Beverly is currently in post-production on the feature documentary Dusty Groove: The Sound of Transition.

 Her filmmaking, photography and digital media work have received funding from The Paul Robeson Fund for Independent Media, New York State Council for the Arts (NYSCA), The Puffin Foundation, The Chicago Cultural and Tourism Fund, The Center for Peacemaking, and The Diederich College Initiative on Communication Ethics, Values and Social Justice.
 In 2012, Beverly was awarded a Mary L. Nohl Artists Fellowship for Established Artists.
 In 2014, Beverly was awarded a BAVC National MediaMaker Fellowship.

 Beverly also freelances as a documentary Cameraperson, working solo or as a two person crew.
-Recent projects include a permanent museum video about the Anderson Collection at Stanford, as well as social issue documentaries such as Brad Lichtenstein’s As Goes Janesville (Independent Lens, national EMMY nomination).
+Projects include Marco Williams’ Lonnie Holley: The Truth of the Dirt; and the social issue documentary As Goes Janesville (Independent Lens, national EMMY nomination).